caroljunq/create-retail-mock-data/README.md

 In this file .....

 # Sequence to generate files
-1- Customers or Suppliers or Shippers
+1- Customers or Suppliers or Shippers or Categories or Payments 2-
-2-

 # Required Python Modules